Jack Massarik, Evening Standard

 Ivan Hewitt, The Telegraph

-Veteran classical and jazz bass player Chris Laurence leads his own group for the first time on this album, which also features vibraphonist Frank Ricotti, drummer Martin France and guitarist John Paricelli, with the peerless Norman Winstone appearing as a guest on two tracks.
+Veteran classical and jazz bass player Chris Laurence leads his own group for the first time on this album, which also features vibraphonist Frank Ricotti, drummer Martin France and guitarist John Parricelli, with the peerless Norma Winstone appearing as a guest on two tracks.

 The sound has a great refinement, propelled gently along by Martin France, its smooth surface flecked by Parricelli's sly guitar licks.
 But it's a relief when the prevailing coolness is broken by Winstone's moving version of Joni Mitchell's Last Chance Lost.